One of the women at the table replied, "Just write about something you did or something that happened to you this week."

 You know, nothing special.

 In reality, a week like this can only be considered status quo and nothing special in a place like Park City.
-Which is the theme of this year's Park City Follies, the annual spoof on all things Park City.

 The Follies brings together some of our town's best writers and performers each spring to act out the year's more divisive events.
 It's two-thirds comedy and one-third musical with a heaping tablespoon of parable on the side.